nanotech/swift-haskell-tutorial/README.md

 ![Target Membership](tutorial/xcode-target-membership.png)

+In `AppDelegate.swift`, remove the `@NSApplicationMain` attribute from the `AppDelegate` class, as we don't want an auto-generated `main` function in our framework.
+We will implement an equivalent way to start Cocoa later, to be called from the Haskell executable's `main`.

 Xcode will place the built framework in a temporary directory (`~/Library/Developer/Xcode/DerivedData/`) with an unpredictable subpath.
 So that Cabal will be able to find the framework for